Dead Man’s Bluff

 His offhand tone didn’t reassure her.
 He started the engine and backed out onto the deserted street, dodging fallen palm fronds that littered the pavement.

 As the T-bird disappeared around a corner, Smoky squeezed her arm.
 “He’ll be fine.
 Nothing stops him.”

 Tawny sighed.
 “That’s what I’m afraid of.”

-If you enjoyed this sneak preview, Dead Man’s Bluff will be available in ebook and paperback June 23, 2020!
-Special pre-order price only $.99.
-Order now for delivery on June 23.
+If you enjoyed this sneak preview, Dead Man’s Bluff is now available in ebook at Amazon and major online retailers.